Would you trust advice from a business book – or the Web?

 CB: I’d say the proof is found in everyone who has made it happen.
 My hope is that this book will serve as a blueprint for many more success stories, just like the unconventional and unexpected entrepreneurs I talked to from all over the world.

 The problem is that those 1500 business owners were not taken at random.
 These people came forward because they wanted to talk about their success!
-We didn’t heard about the failures.
+We didn’t hear about the failures.
 Take Michael who lost his job in 2009.
-On an impulse he bought a lorry load of cut-price mattresses from a friend, set-up a shop in an old car showroom and delivered the mattresses by bicycle.
+On an impulse, he bought a lorry load of cut-price mattresses from a friend, set-up a shop in an old car showroom and delivered the mattresses by bicycle.
 Luckily he was successful – but suppose he hadn’t been?
 Would we have heard about a man in Portland who bought a lorry-load of mattresses and couldn’t sell them?
 He certainly wouldn’t have featured in Chris’s book.

 Success stories are interesting and statistics are boring but they’re an important part of the story.
 It’s estimated that at least 3 out of 4 startups fail – some people put the figure as high as 9 out of 10.
 If Michael’s mattress business had failed, it probably won’t even have shown up on the official statistics – many businesses fail without a murmur.